dpedu/pyircbot/docs/setup/dependencies.rst

 Dependencies
 ************

-PyIRCBot is designed to run on Python 3, and is usually tested with 3.4.
-Python 2.x is not supported.
+PyIRCBot is designed to run on Python 3.5+, and is usually tested with 3.5.
+Python 2.x and older versions of 3.x are not supported.

 Although **no** non-core modules are needed to run PyIRCBot in it's most basic form, not all features and modules will be available.

 The following non-core Python modules are needed, and easily available through